 According to multiple sources, even 70 to 90 percent of all the emails we get are considered to be spam.
-People don’t trust messages that are coming from an unknown person, mainly when he or she aims to sell something.
+People don't trust messages that are coming from an unknown person, mainly when he or she aims to sell something.
 The most popular cloud-based mailing solution like Gmail has automated filtering of messages to such an extent that the majority of incoming emails are not reaching the general income box and finish unread in some tab called Updates or Promotions.
-With roughly 70 million Gmail accounts and about 50 more million G-Suite users, you can imagine how much emails, which are not treated as spam will never get the attention.
+With roughly 70 million Gmail accounts and about 50 more million G-Suite users, you can imagine how many emails, which are not treated as spam will never get the attention.

 Getting the attention of the targeted demographic is what marketers struggle every day.
 How can you make your message heard, in all this noise?
 Do you really want to spam doctors or instead make them feel comfortable with your products and salesforce?

-If people don’t read mass emails and are equipped with tools to skip them seamlessly, why they consume more and more content?
-It is all about the personalized digital experience.
+If people don't read mass emails and are equipped with tools to skip them seamlessly, why they consume more and more content?
+It is all about personalized digital experience.
 Salesforce reviewed this trend and found out that for 58 percent of consumers it is absolutely critical for companies to provide a personal experience.

 What is more, 84% of customers agreed that being treated like a person, not a number, is very important for companies to winning their business .
 The best players on the market learn from this and add a lot of human touch to their services.
 When Uber realizes that clients would like to listen to the songs they want during the ride, the company allows customers to sync a Spotify playlist with the car audio system.

 The rising number of on-demand services and platforms is another example.
 Users value their time more than ever before.
-When they would like to watch something, move or series, they will not wait until it is presented on TV.
+When they would like to watch something, a movie or series, they will not wait until it is presented on TV.
 They have Netflix.
-Not only to watch what they want, whenever they feel hunger for it but also to get the suggestion, what to watch next.
+Not only to watch what they want, whenever they feel hungry for it but also to get the suggestion, what to watch next.
 The learning algorithm is following every individual to recommend movies or shows that will suit the user with a high likelihood.

 The rule behind it is very simple.
 The user instantly feels a connection with the message if the experience is personalized.
 The same was in a Starbucks case.
-The brand keeps customers engaged with its mobile app just by integrating company’s reward system with the option to customize orders via the app.
+The brand keeps customers engaged with its mobile app just by integrating the company's reward system with the option to customize orders via the app.
 Collecting the data like location and purchase history makes it as personal as it can be.
 In the end, the app generated about 22 percent of all US sales.

 No. The mainstream generation is not asking for it, but demanding it.
 Standing out from the noisy crowd is a tough nut to crack for digital marketers.
 Every day they are looking at the metrics wondering how to improve conversion rates, drive more leads and finally increase the company's revenue.
 When you know, where the demand is, you don't bid against it but deliver.
 According to Harvard Business Review "personalization can deliver five to eight times the ROI on marketing spend, and can lift sales by 10% or more".
 It is huge.
 It may be the winning strategy for the companies struggling in a highly competitive market.